konnected-io/konnected-security/README.md

 * have the name _Amica_ on the back
 * the small component on the board near the USB port is engraved with SiLABS CP2102

-### Mac & Linux Users
+### Preparing the Device

- 1. You must have Python installed with `pip`.
-Mac users: I recommend using [Homebrew](https://brew.sh/) and `brew install python`
+ 1. You must have Python 2 installed with `pip`.
+    * **Mac users**: I recommend using [Homebrew](https://brew.sh/) and `brew install python`
+    * **Windows users**: Download and install the [latest Python 2 release](https://www.python.org/downloads/windows/)

- 1. Install `esptool` and `nodemcu-uploader` packages:
+ 1. Open up a terminal and install `esptool` and `nodemcu-uploader` packages:

         pip install esptool
         pip install nodemcu-uploader

  1. Run the script in `scripts/flash` to flash and upload the files.
-You may need to edit the variables at the top as your serial port may be different depending on the type of NodeMCU development board you have.
+You may need to edit the variables at the top of the script as your serial port may be different depending on your operating system and the type of NodeMCU development board you have.

-### Windows Users

-Coming soon!

 ### Donations